algosup/2023-2024-project-4-sportshield-team-2/Documents/Functional/functionalSpecifications.md

 This project was requested by [Coris Innovation](https://www.corisinnovation.com/), a French IT company.

-The goal of the project is to optimize the consumption to make it last longer, from 3 days to 7 days or more, adding NFC [[1]](#glossary-1) component, improve the security and the user experience based on the existing prototype.
+The goal of the project is to optimize the battery consumption to make it last longer, from 3 days to 7 days or more, adding NFC [[1]](#glossary-1) component, improve the security and the user experience based on the existing prototype.

 <details>
 <summary>Table of Contents</summary>